 May Highlights Safe Boating

 A boat should have enough U.S. Coast Guard approved life jackets on board for all passengers.
-North Dakota law requires all children ages 10 and younger to wear a personal flotation device while in boats less than 27 feet in length.
+North Dakota law requires all children ages 10 and younger to wear a personal flotation device while in boats of less than 27 feet in length.
 The law also requires all personal watercraft users to wear a life jacket, as well as anyone towed on skis, tubes, boards or other similar devices.
 However, state law allows an individual who is at least 16 years of age to windsurf or boardsail without wearing a PFD.

 Water users should make sure to wear life jackets that are the appropriate size and in good condition.
 Failure to wear a personal flotation device is the main reason people lose their lives in water recreation accidents.